realworldocaml/book/book/imperative-programming/README.md

 ## Example: Imperative Dictionaries

 We'll start with the implementation of a simple imperative dictionary, i.e., a mutable mapping from keys to values.
-This is really for illustration purposes; both `Base` and the standard library provide imperative dictionaries, and for most real-world tasks, you should use one of those implementations.
+This is very much a toy implementation, and it's really not suitable for any real-world use.
+That's fine, since both `Base` and the standard library provide effective imperative dictionaries.
 There's more advice on using `Base`'s implementation in particular in [Maps And Hash Tables](maps-and-hashtables.html#maps-and-hash-tables){data-type=xref}.
-[dictionaries, imperative]{.idx #DICTimper}[Base standard
+[dictionaries, imperative]{.idx}
-library/imperative dictionaries in]{.idx}[imperative
+[Base standard library/imperative dictionaries in]{.idx}
-programming/imperative dictionaries]{.idx #IPimpdict}
+[imperative programming/imperative dictionaries]{.idx}

 The dictionary we'll describe now, like those in `Base` and the standard library, will be implemented as a hash table.
 In particular,